gradle/gradle/design-docs/features/composite-build/README.md

 ##### Out of scope

 - Execute all tasks matching name across all projects in composite
+- Handling command-line arguments that might not be appropriate for composite build (e.g. --project-dir)

 ### Milestone: Command-line user can execute tasks in composite build

 After this milestone, a Build author can define a homogeneous composite and use the command line to executes tasks for a project within the composite.
 The mechanism(s) for defining a composite outside of the Tooling API have not yet been determined.

-- [ ] Developer executes tasks in a single project with implicit composite defined by directory
+- [ ] Developer declares composite participants using composite descriptor
     - New command-line switch to indicate composite build (or possibly the presense of an empty composite descriptor)
+    - Gradle lists all of the participants
+- [ ] Developer executes tasks in a single project within defined composite
     - Command-line switch to target a particular project within the composite (likely the same switch)
-    - All directories in the current directory are considered to be builds participating in a composite
-- [ ] Developer declares composite participants using composite descriptor
-- More TBD...
+    - Prevent certain inappropriate arguments

+##### Out of scope

+- Execution of tasks across all projects in composite

 ### Milestone: Projects within a composite are configured at most once per task execution